gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 yeah, we need to do yearly releases to stay in sync with many other big open source projects.
 And then suddenly we realized, Oh!
 The steering council also gets elected every year instead of more irregularly.
 But I think before Steve complained about that, we were still pretty lackadaisical about new features in point releases.
-I think the last time i got away with that, do you remember?**
+I think the last time I got away with that, do you remember?**

 Uh, `True` and `False` getting added to 2.2.3.